Hold on while we load the GGW dashboard...

 Climate Analysis

 Understanding the spatial patterns of climate trends and short term weather events is important for assessments of climate risks across the GGW region.
-Some of the mtrics we track in the dashboard include rainfall patterns, changes in number of rainy days, drought frequencies, and extreme weather events such as rainfall and flooding.
+Some of the metrics we track in the dashboard include rainfall patterns, changes in number of rainy days, drought frequencies, and extreme weather events such as rainfall and flooding.

 🌧️ Precipitation Trends • 📊 Climate Variability • 🌡️ Temperature Analysis